piam/bjc-course/curriculum/06-zombies/01-zombies.md

 ---------------
 * Before we plot this data on a map and try to make sense of it, we first have to clean the data.
 Do all the data values make sense?
 Are they within bounds that you would expect?

-Answer: There are a few people who where much older than 100.
-This maybe an error.
+Answer: There are a few people who are much older than 100.
+This could possible be an error.

 * If we had the time/resrouces we could flag all the rows we find suspicious and compare them to other data sources to see if we can find/fix the error.
 However, in our case, we suggest you simply remove any rows that have obvious errors.